objectwow/join/README.md

 ## Use case

-In a microservices system where each service owns its own database, querying data requires calling multiple services to retrieve the necessary information and manually joining the data.
-This package simplifies the process of joining data, similar to how MongoDB $lookup handles it.
+- In a microservices system where each service owns its own database, querying data requires calling multiple services to retrieve the necessary information and manually joining the data.
+This package simplifies the process of joining data.

+- Imagine you have an array of `orders`.
+Each order contains `fulfillments`, and each `fulfillment` has a list of `products`.
+However, in the `product` data, you’re only storing the `productId` and `quantity`.
+The task is to enrich this data by retrieving the `full product details` for each `product`.

 ## Installation